Brainspotting vs. EMDR: Which Trauma Therapy Is Right for You?

 EMDR may be a strong fit if:

-You have a PTSD diagnosis and need an extensively research-supported treatment
+You have a PTSD diagnosis and need a treatment with a deep research base.

 Brainspotting may be a strong fit if:

-Your trauma is complex, developmental, or relational, without clear discrete events to target
+Your trauma is complex, developmental, or relational, with no clear discrete events to target.

-Your primary symptoms are somatic (chronic pain, persistent tension, physical symptoms without clear medical cause)
+Your main symptoms are somatic (chronic pain, persistent tension, physical symptoms with no clear medical cause).

 Consider starting with CRM resourcing if:

-You have tried EMDR or Brainspotting and found the activation too difficult to hold
+You have tried EMDR or Brainspotting and found the activation too hard to hold.

 Frequently Asked Questions